MoeraOrg/moeraorg.github.io/development/node-api/authentication.md

 ## Signature

-If the client wants to post a content (comment, reaction etc.) to a node, carte authentication is not enough because the content needs its own signature.
+If the client wants to post a content (comment, reaction, etc.) to a node, carte authentication is not enough because the content needs its own signature.
-To provide better user experience, the client may use carte to post a temporary content without a signature and then ask the home node to post its signed version.
+To provide a better user experience, the client may use carte to post a temporary content without a signature and then ask the home node to post its signed version.
 If during a short period of time the signed content does not arrive, the node erases the temporary version.